Name: Elizabeth Raum

 SHORT LESSON PLAN:

-Session 1: Understand the task involved; create an information template; review possible resources; begin researching.
+Session 1: Understand the task involved; select a topic; create an information template; review possible resources; begin researching.

-Session 2: Continue researching the topic, taking notes, and creating a bibliography.
+Session 2: Continue researching, taking notes, and creating a bibliography.

-Session 3: Begin using the information to create a report.
+Session 3: Begin using the information to write a report.